225 South Dogwood Street,

 On November 17, 2019 the Alberni Valley Bulldogs defeated the Trail Smoke Eaters 5-2 in front of sold out crowd at Rob Brind’amour Arena.
-The Bulldogs were forced to move from their home rink at the Weyerhauser Arena on November 3, 2019 after it was temporarily closed because of an ammonia leak.
-Two of the Bulldogs regular season home games were played in Campbell River and Parksville while the leak was being repaired.
+The Bulldogs were forced to move a couple of games because their home rink at the Weyerhauser Arena was temporarily closed because of an ammonia leak.
+Two games were played in Campbell River and Parksville while the leak was being repaired.

 Brind’Amour went on to appear in 1484 NHL games, winning back to back Frank J Selke Trophies (awarded for the best defensive forward) in 2006 and 2007.
-He won the Stanley Cup with the Carolina Hurricanes in 2002 and the Hurricanes retired his number 17 in 2011.
+He won the Stanley Cup with the Carolina in 2002 with the Hurricanes retiring his number 17 in 2011.

 After retirement, Brind’Amour remained with Hurricanes as an assistant coach for seven seasons before being promoted to head coach in 2018.